3ahmnm-htlsbg/inclass-WebGL-cs-HATZ/README.md

 # Unity2019114f1-2D-Template

 ### Project description:
-Introduction/Project summary
+The goal of this project is to create a canvas, that with the push of a button moves a ball to one of 4 pre-assigned corners of said canvas.

 ### Development platform:
+- MacOS Catalina 10.15.1
+- Unity 2019.1.14f1
-(OS, Unity Version, Visual Studio Version, used SDKs)
+- Visual Studio Code 1.40.2

 ### Target platform:
-WebGL, Mobile, VR Device incl. reference resolution
+WebGL reference resolution 960x600

 ### Visuals:
-Screenshots (concept and experience), Video
+TODO

 ### Necessary setup/execution steps:
-Installation process, e.g. step by step instructions that I can run the project after cloning it
+- Installation of WebGL necessary.

 ### Third party material:
-(if used Fonts, Sounds, Music, Graphics, Materials, Code etc.)
+PNG of Ball: Konfest-PNG-JPG-Image-Pic-Photo-Free-Download-Royalty-Unlimited-clip-art-sticker-colorful-ball-play-summer-game-sports-26

 ### Project state:
 incl. progress in percent
+70 %

 ### Limitations:
+None

 ### Lessons Learned:
+- Practiced how to create a working GUI
+- Practiced Coding and writing C# Scripts

-Copyright by you :)
+Copyright by you HATZ